Monkbreh/MHFU-Texture-Port/README.md

 Repo for MHFU Texture Port
 - **This is not an upscale project**

 - Replaces low res textures with higher res textures from the ps2 titles dos/G/Frontier.
 (Mainly Dos)
 - Higher res UI textures are ported from the iOS release of mhfu

 - Languages and button layouts are included.
 - Support for FUC
-- All map areas areas textures are replaced
+- All map area textures are replaced
 - Almost all weapons and the majority of armor sets are replaced.

 ![image](https://github.com/Monkbreh/MHFU-Texture-Port/assets/118343447/6dafd55a-40fa-4044-80d0-5d8fc0e11eb8)